 Given that many people use the comprehensive coverage to repair or replace windshields, which do not cost a lot of money, you want to make sure you fully understand the implication of your deductible and that you can afford the cost of paying your deductible, or repairs that cost less than your deductible in the event of a claim.

 Comprehensive Car Insurance Coverage and Glass Claims

 Many people use the comprehensive coverage to repair or replace windshields.
 Glass damage is usually included in comprehensive coverage on an automobile policy and would be subject to the comprehensive coverage deductible.
 If your vehicle has minor damage to the glass and only requires a repair, some insurance companies do not require that you pay the deductible.

 Florida, Kentucky, South Carolina mandate the repair by comprehensive insurance coverage without a deductible because they have found that driving with damaged windshields is dangerous, this is an advantage of comprehensive coverage in these states.
 This being said, most insurance companies will waive the deductible in the case of a glass repair, so it is worth calling your agent or representative to know your conditions.

 Some states, according to the Insurance Institute, may also offer endorsements for full glass coverage in addition to the comprehensive coverage, that allows the policyholder to opt for no deductible when there is a glass claim.

-Do Comprehensive Coverage Claims Count as Responsible Accidents?
+Do Comprehensive Coverage Car Claims Count as At-Fault or Responsible Accidents?

 Comprehensive coverage claims do not normally count as responsible accidents.

 Responsible accidents would fall under the liability or collision portion of your auto insurance and not the comprehensive coverage section.